KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 -p-		Check all 65535 TCP ports if they are open.
 ```

-Results of TCP scan with `nmap` are presented below:
+Results of TCP port scan with `nmap` are presented below:
 ```
 PORT      STATE SERVICE       VERSION
 80/tcp    open  http